August Oetker

-August Oetker ([ˈaʊɡʊst ˈʔœtkɐ]; January 6, 1862 – January 10, 1918) was a German-French inventor, food scientist and businessman.
+August Oetker ([ˈaʊɡʊst ˈʔœtkɐ]; January 6, 1862 – January 10, 1918) was a German inventor, food scientist and business person.
 He is known as the creator of baking powder as a ready-to-use product, and also as the founder of the Dr. Oetker company.
+He was the patriarch of the Oetker family.

 Biography

 Early life

-Oetker was born on January 6, 1862, in Obernkirchen, Germany.
+Oetker was born on January 6, 1862, in Obernkirchen, Electorate of Hesse, the oldest of eight children, to August Adolph Oetker (1834–1890) and Bertha Oetker (née Westphal; 1836–1902).
+He completed a doctoral thesis on the shape of pollen grains in 1888.

 Career

 In 1891, he bought the Aschoffsche pharmacy in Bielefeld and developed a baking agent, which was designed to ensure the success of the baking process.
 Prior to Oetker, a British chemist, Alfred Bird, had already invented baking powder, and American scientist Eben Norton Horsford had developed a ready-made 'double-acting' baking powder.

 From 1890, he distributed his invention under the brand name Backin, thus laying the basis for the family-owned company, called Oetker-Gruppe.
 The company still uses the very same recipe to produce baking powder.
 On September 21, 1909, Oetker filed a patent for his Procedure for making long-lasting baking powder or ready-to-bake flour.

 Due to successful marketing, his products sold quite well and soon the old pharmacy had turned into a successful company.
 In 1900, Oetker built his first manufacturing plant and, by 1906, had sold 50 million packages of Backin.